Polo in the Park - A Summer Tour of DC's Countryside

 Continue the Civil War story at Ben Lomond Historic Site, a field hospital used during both major battles at Manassas National Battlefield.
 From the smell that may have lingered in the home to the sounds of soldiers crying out for help, this immersive museum can practically put you in the shoes of an injured soldier or the family who lives there throughout the ordeal.
 Be sure to include a musket firing demonstration for good measure and your visit is complete.

 How did most soldiers get through these harrowing times?
 By drinking whiskey!
-Your next stop is at MurLarkey Distilled Spirits, a craft spirits company founded by second generation Irish American cousins.
+Your next stop is at MurLarkey Distilled Spirits, a craft spirits company founded by second-generation Irish American cousins.
 Your experience will not be simply tasting their spirits but will also be a bartending lesson as their team creates miniature craft cocktails so you can get a real-world sense of how to serve their spirits at home.

 Day 2 - Friday